Global spending on the Internet of Things will reach $1.29 trillion in 2020 (IDC)

 IoT spending will grow at double-digit numbers until at least 2020.
 Yet, specific industries, and within these industries, specific IoT use cases, clearly stick out.
-It probably won’t come as a surprise that the Industrial Internet of Things leads the way.
+It probably won’t come as a surprise that the Industrial IoT (IIoT) leads the way.

 On top of regional differences there are huge differences in investments, depending on these IoT use cases.

-Manufacturing operations, freight monitoring, smart grid, smart home, telematics (insurance), remote health monitoring and digital signage and other IoT use cases in retail are among the IoT use cases where spending remains high or increases in the next years.
+Manufacturing operations, freight monitoring, smart grid, smart home, telematics (insurance), remote health monitoring and digital signage and other IoT retail use cases are among the IoT use cases where spending remains high or increases in the next years.

 An overview of IoT spending forecasts per industry, use case and region as announced in the press release of IDC’s Worldwide Semiannual Internet of Things Spending Guide, announced on January 4th, 2017, and compared with other IoT industry forecast we’ve reported on previously.